13 Haunted House Mysteries No One Can Explain

 Franklin Castle: Cleveland, Ohio

 This Ohio home has all kinds of terrible history attached to it.
 From the deaths of several infants to the executions of German Nazis taking up residence there, there is no short supply of mysteries and ghosts.
 It is one of the most haunted—and one of the most tragic—houses in America.
-Be sure to check out the most haunted colleges in America.
+But how does it compare to the most haunted colleges in America?

 The Amityville Horror House: Amityville, New York